enriquezduane/nexushub/README.md

 ---

 Note: NexusHub is currently in development as part of a school project for a major course.
 It's a work in progress, blending academic goals with the engaging world of Ragnarok.
 Your participation and feedback are invaluable as we continue to develop NexusHub! 🚀📚

-## 🌟 TODO
-- search posts based on post content and show snippet of the post content based on the part searched
-- add remember me login functionality